 As suggested by economists, executive education and general business education will play a crucial role in ensuring a continued and optimum access to a highly skilled workforce.
-This will majorly enable the firms and organizations in the region to maintain their competitive edge and individuals to proliferate their chances of being a part of these.
+This will majorly enable the firms and organizations in the region to maintain their competitive edge and individuals to increase their chances of being a part of these.

-The business schools offering an MBA program in the country rank amongst the best in the world.
+The business schools offering an MBA program in the country ranks amongst the best in the world.
 To be exact the UAE is home to the campuses of 6 of the best 100 business schools on the globe.

-Both of these schools offer various executive education programs, in addition to the usual MBA, where students get the chance to visit various cities in the world.
+Both of these schools offer various executive education programs in addition to the usual MBA, where students get the chance to visit various cities in the world.